githubtraining/oss-enterprise/course-details.md

 We recommend you first complete the following courses:
 - [InnerSource fundamentals](https://lab.github.com/githubtraining/innersource-fundamentals) to learn how InnerSource and open source are different but related concepts.
 A strong InnerSource culture could be the perfect precursor to a successful open source program.
+- [Reviewing pull requests](https://lab.github.com/githubtraining/reviewing-pull-requests/) to learn how to work in GitHub pull requests, which are used throughout this course.

 ## Projects used